Serving the Divine Through Tulasi: Gaudiya Insights on Bhakti, Wonder, and Sacred Growth

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How is Tulasi worship practiced in Vaishnavism?
+Why is Tulasi important in Gaudiya Vaishnavism?